rosell-dk/webp-on-demand/docs/install-without-composer.md

 ### 5. Customize

-You can return to the main README for further instructions
+You can return to the main [README](https://github.com/rosell-dk/webp-on-demand) for further instructions.
+Also make sure to browse [docs/tweaks.md](https://github.com/rosell-dk/webp-on-demand/blob/master/docs/tweaks.md)